This page describes how service accounts work with Compute Engine.

 New projects that have enabled the Compute Engine API have a Compute Engine default service account, which has the following email:

-- Attached by default to all instances created by the Google Cloud CLI and the Google Cloud console.
-You can override this behavior by specifying a different service account when you create the instance, or by explicitly specifying that no service account be attached to the instance.
+- Attached by default to all VMs that you created by using the Google Cloud CLI or the Google Cloud console.
+You can override this behavior by specifying a different service account when you create the VM, or by explicitly specifying that no service account be attached to the VM.

 Google-managed service accounts